4.50.1 Campaign Development Process

 Authority

-1. The authority for the CDP comes from the CSC.
+1. The authority for the CDP comes from the Compliance Strategy Council (CSC).
 The CSC serves as the governing body for the identification, selection, assignment, and allocation of resources for all compliance and enforcement activities for LB&I taxpayers.
 The CSC considers campaign submissions and recommends approval or other actions commensurate with analyzing campaign and compliance risk.

 2. At the direction of the CSC, the CDP has replaced the Compliance Initiative Process (see IRM 4.17.1) for the identification of potential areas of non-compliance in LB&I.